Words for the Day

 a.

-powers of intelligent observation, keen perception, ingenious contrivance, or the like; mental acuity, composure, and resourcefulness: using one's wits to get ahead. cleverness, cunning, wisdom, insight, perspicacity, sacaciousness, acumen.
+powers of intelligent observation, keen perception, ingenious contrivance, or the like; mental acuity, composure, and resourcefulness: using one's wits to get ahead.
+Synonyms: cleverness, cunning, wisdom, insight, perspicacity, sacaciousness, acumen.

 b.